ugeorge/CoInSyDe/README.md

 # coinsyde

+**DISCLAIMER: This tool is still highly experimental and is not fit for production nor distribution.
+It is only published only for historical reasons and it is planned to be deprecated by an improved, redesigned version soon.**

 ## User guide

 This guide is temporary and is subject to change.
 Better watch the API for the latest changes.